ax-va/Advanced-JavaScript-Course-Khan-2024/terms.md

 However, the ECMAScript specification does not define whether JavaScript primitives and objects are stored on the stack or the heap.
 It depends on the JavaScript engine implementation.
-A simplified rule of *primitives go on the stack and objects on the heap* is a misconception.
+The rule of *"primitives go on the stack and objects on the heap"* is a misconception.